 Members of the public have the right to inspect the Authority's Accounts, including supporting documents, prior to external audit and then to question the auditor or make objections to the Accounts.
-This year the Accounts were deposited for inspection at the Town Hall for 20 working days as required by the Accounts and Audit Regulations (England) 2011 commencing 30 June 2011 and the External Auditor was available for questioning on or after 4 July 2011.
-This facility was advertised in the local press.
+This year the Accounts will be deposited for inspection at the Town Hall for 20 working days as required by the Accounts and Audit (England) Regulations 2011 commencing 25 June 2012 and the External Auditor will be available for questioning on or after 23 July 2012.
+This facility has been advertised in the local press and on the Bury Council website.